pablodecm/phd_thesis/src/106_chapter_6.md

 Due to the high dimensionality of the observed data, a low-dimensional summary statistic has to be constructed in order to perform inference.
-A well-known result of classical statistics, the Neyman-Pearson lemma[@NeymanPearson1933], which was also discussed in [Section @sec:hypo_test], establishes that the likelihood-ratio
+A well-known result of classical statistics, which was also discussed in [Section @sec:hypo_test] as the Neyman-Pearson lemma[@NeymanPearson1933], establishes that the likelihood-ratio
 $\Lambda(\boldsymbol{x})=p(\boldsymbol{x}| H_0)/p(\boldsymbol{x}| H_1)$ is
 the most powerful test  when two simple hypotheses are considered.